benc-uk/nanomon/readme.md

 ## Concepts

-Monitr executes monitoring calls remotely over the network using standard protocols, it does this periodically per monitor, and validates the results of the execution to determine the status or success.
+NanoMon executes monitoring calls remotely over the network using standard protocols, it does this periodically per monitor, and validates the results of the execution to determine the status or success.
 There are currently three statuses: **OK, Error** & **Failed**

 ### Monitor